 We mixed it all up in a plastic tub, using a shovel and a drill with a paddle bit.
 In hindsight I would've skipped the straw entirely and used more horse manure.
-It has the perfect kind of fiber for plaster, and to my surprise it didn't smell at all.
-The straw, even though we'd screened it three times, ended up showing up on the surface of the plaster, just a bit.
-Cattail fluff would have been better, but it was out of season.
+It has the perfect kind of fiber for plaster, and to m

 Because the surface of the cob oven was already sculpted into snail shell ridges, we applied the plaster by hand.
 I think we could've gone back over the sides with a trowel though.
 They ended up just a bit lumpier than I'd have liked.
 Even if we had used trowels though, I think putting on with our hands was essential to really work it in.
 We had made a gazillion little thumb sized divots so that this coat would adhere, and there was a lot of straw sticking out that had to be worked around.

 It would have been interesting to have added pigment to the plaster.
 Perhaps a dark orange color?
-It ended up looking pale tan, but that will change with the linseed oil, which has a tendency to darken the clay.
+It ended up looking pale tan, but that will change with the linseed oil, which has a tendency to dark

 All in all a wonderful project.
 I think the pizzas will taste even better now, if that's possible!